nihal111/nihal111.github.io/_posts/2017-08-15-GSoC-wrap-up.markdown

 </script>

-Finally it is time for wrapping up my GSoC project and along with it a highly eventful summer.
-It has been an amazing experience.
-I've learned a lot over the summer, spending countless days and nights in a row to add new things to this game.
-The community has been more than helpful.
-I couldn't have asked for more.
+Finally, it's time to wrap up my GSoC project and, with it, a highly eventful summer.
+It's been an amazing experience.
+I've learned a lot over these months, spending countless days and nights in a row adding new things to this game.
+The community has been more than helpful -- I couldn't have asked for more.

 This wrap up post links to all the work done over the summer.
 There have been a total of **72 PRs** and quite a few independent commits in the new modules I've created.
 With over **19,000 lines of code**, this summer has boosted my Github stats to a whole new level.